sryu1/pysettings-manager/Documentation.md

 # `save` function

-Save variables to a JSON file.
+Save variables or a dictionary to a JSON file.

 ## Parameters

-- `config_file` (str): The file to save the variables to.
+- `config_file` (str): The file to save the data to.
-- `**kwargs` (Any): The variables to save.
-Any number of keyword arguments can be passed to this function, and they will all be saved to the JSON file as a dictionary.
+- `**kwargs` (Any): The data to save.
+If a dictionary is passed as the only argument, it will be saved to the JSON file as is.
+If multiple keyword arguments are passed, they will be combined into a dictionary and saved to the JSON file.

 ## Raises